 SBA 7(a) Loan-Backed Notes-On May 30, 2018, the Company completed a securitization of the unguaranteed portion of certain of its SBA 7(a) loans receivable with the issuance of \$38.2 million of unguaranteed SBA 7(a) loan-backed notes.
 The SBA 7(a) loan-backed notes are secured by deeds of trust or mortgages and are collateralized solely by the right to receive payments and other recoveries attributable to the unguaranteed portions of certain of the Company's SBA 7(a) loans receivable.
 The SBA 7(a) loan-backed notes mature on March 20, 2043, with monthly payments due as payments on the collateralized loans are received.
-Based on the anticipated repayments of the Company's collateralized SBA 7(a) loans, at issuance, the Company estimated the weighted average remaining life of the SBA 7(a) loan-backed notes to be approximately two years.
-The SBA 7(a) loan-backed notes bear interest at the lower of the one-month LIBOR plus 1.40% or the prime rate less 1.08%.
-As of June 30, 2022 and December 31, 2021, the variable interest rate was 3.00% and 1.49%, respectively.
+Based on the anticipated repayments of the Company's collateralized SBA 7(a) loan-backed notes bear interest at the lower of the one-month LIBOR plus 1.40% or the prime rate less 1.08%.
+As of September 30, 2022 and December 31, 2021, the variable interest rate was 4.41% and 1.49%, respectively.
 The Company reflects the SBA 7(a) loans receivable as assets on its consolidated balance sheets and the SBA 7(a) loan-backed notes as debt on its consolidated balance sheets.
-The restricted cash on the Company's consolidated balance sheets included funds related to the Company's SBA 7(a) loan-backed notes of \$1.1 million and \$1.9 million as of June 30, 2022 and December 31, 2021, respectively.
+The restricted cash on the Company's consolidated balance sheets included funds related to the Company's SBA 7(a) loan-backed notes of \$1.5 million and \$1.9 million as of September 30, 2022 and December 31, 2021, respectively.

-Paycheck Protection Program Liquidity Facility-In June 2020, the Company commenced borrowing funds from the Federal Reserve through the PPP Liquidity Facility (the "PPPLF") to finance all the loans the Company originated under the PPP.
-Advances under the PPPLF carry an interest rate of 0.35%, are made on a dollar-for-dollar basis based on the amount of loans originated under the PPP and are secured by loans made by the Company under the PPP.
-The PPPLF contains customary covenants but is not subject to any financial covenants.
-The maturity date of PPPLF borrowings is the same as the maturity date of the loans pledged to secure the extension of credit, generally two years.
-At maturity, both principal and accrued interest are due.
-The maturity date of a PPPLF borrowing will be accelerated if, among other things, the Company has been reimbursed by the SBA for a loan forgiveness (to the extent of the forgiveness), the Company has received payment from the SBA representing exercise of the loan guarantee or the Company has received payment from the underlying borrower (to the extent of the payment received).
-As of June 30, 2022 and December 31, 2021, \$205,000 and \$5.0 million, respectively, was outstanding under the PPPLF.
-As the PPP has ended, no new extensions of credit may be made under the PPPLF and, as of June 30, 2022, substantially all obligations to the Federal Reserve have been satisfied.
+Paycheck Protection Program Liquidity Facility-In June 2020, the Company commenced borrowing funds from the Federal Reserve through the PPP Liquidity Facility (the "PPPLE") to finance all the loans the Company originated under the PPP.
+Advances under the PPPLF carried an interest rate of 0.35%, were made on a dollar-for-dollar basis based on the amount of loans originated under the PPP and were secured by loans made by the Company under the PPP.
+The maturity date of PPPLF borrowings was the same as the maturity date of the loans pledged to secure the extension of credit, generally two years.
+As of September 30, 2022 and December 31, 2021, \$0 and \$5.0 million, respectively, was outstanding under the PPPLF as the PPP has ended and as of September 30, 2022, all obligations to the Federal Reserve have been satisfied.